 In any situation, ensuring the health & safety of our personnel is crucial.
 We need to ensure there are no ill effects, not only to us & our families, but also to whoever we may come in contact with later.

 While our regular activities are suspended due to COVID-19, emergency response & internal operations continues with precautions & plans in effect.
-Our crew is communicating continuously & availing of online resources too.
+Our crew is communicating continuously & training too.

 Please keep the health & safety of our first responders, & the community as a whole, in mind.
 If a response is required, notify responders prior to close contact if you have COVID-19 like symptoms, have recently been in contact with someone with the virus, travelled within the last 14 days & so on.